-Cerebral Palsy of Tri-County accepts children from outside the three county area if the parent provides transportation.
-Children with identified needs have access to the following therapies: early intervention, developmental, speech, language, physical, and occupational.
+Children prescribed therapy(ies) may receive them at the Center.
+Types of therapies may include one or all of the following: special instruction, speech, language, physical, or occupational.
 When children are not in a therapy session they spend their day in a state-licensed pre-school environment.
-Bus transportation is provided within parts of Jasper County.
+Bus transportation is provided within parts of Jasper County for those in need of it.
 The Center employs bilingual staff.
-Interpretation services are provided in Spanish as needed.
+Interpretation services are provided in Spanish and American Sign as needed.

 The Center’s staff assists parents with finding funding sources for durable medical equipment as well as therapeutic services.
 The staff also assists with students’ transitions to public school from the First Steps Program to Early Childhood Special Education.
 The Center collaborates and cooperates with area school districts.

 In Spring 2017, there were 228 post-secondary students completing a variety of learning experiences and internships at the center.
 These nursing, dental hygiene, education, occupational therapy assistant and masters level social work students gained valuable knowledge for their chosen professions, In turn, the Center’s children benefit from extra attention and care.
 These students are enrolled at Missouri Southern State University, Crowder College, Carthage Technical School, Northeastern Oklahoma A & M College (NEO), and Missouri State University.
 Local high school level child development and sociology students visit the center for specific projects, For many of these students this is their first experience interacting with a special needs child.

 For more information please call: Christy Groves Graham Ed.D.
 Executive Director or Shelly Keeling, M.S.
 Center Director at 417-673-4940.